 |Family Resources||Victim Resources|

-The prospect of getting arrested and going to jail is a scary and stressfull idea, not only for the person who goes to jail, but also that person’s friends and family.
-The goal of this guide is to give information and tips that you need to make helping a friend or family member get out of jail less stressfull.
+The prospect of getting arrested and going to jail is a scary and stressful idea, not only for the person who goes to jail, but also that person’s friends and family.
+The goal of this guide is to give information and tips that you need to make helping a friend or family member get out of jail less stressful.
 If you have questions, just ask them, and please leave any comments or tips that would be beneficial to others would be welcome.

 Labette County Jail